alexshepard/spimr/README.md

-  to S3, probably. creators can upload photos of spimes. creator authentication for private spimes, edit/delete permissions, etc styling current styling is too much based on demos & such iOS client app
+  to S3, probably. creators can upload photos of spimes. creator authentication for private spimes, edit/delete permissions, etc only owner should be able to see QR Code for spime, public or private styling current styling is too much based on demos & such iOS client app